WNCAP Presents the AIDS Memorial Quilt: Loss, Life & Love

 Throughout its history, The AIDS Memorial Quilt has been used to fight prejudice, raise awareness and funding, as a means to link hands with the global community in the struggle against AIDS, and as an effective tool in HIV and AIDS education and prevention.
 We honor all of those impacted by HIV/ AIDS by bringing 20 blocks of the Quilt panels to Asheville for a week of commemoration and awareness.

 The WNCAP Quilt Exhibit includes fourteen 12×12 foot blocks, each one made up of 8 or more individual panels, pay tribute to those who died from AIDS-related causes.
 Many of the panels memorialize people from the local Western North Carolina area who passed away.
 Others are more far-flung, such as one block made entirely of international panels.
 It is a solemn and moving exhibit, but also an inspiring display of the love and activism that was generated by the AIDS epidemic.

 Asheville Masonic Temple

 Volunteers Needed For Quilt Exhibit Hosts!

 We are still looking for volunteers to be exhibit hosts, or “docents”, for the Quilt display.
 Exhibit hosts will greet exhibit-goers, provide them with an information card and act as a pleasant and professional representative of WNCAP and monitor of the Quilt.
 Contact WNCAP Community Resource Coordinator Chris Winebrenner at email@example.com or (828) 252-7489 ext.
 315 to schedule your 3-hour shift.
-We had some amazing volunteers help set up the Quilt on Sunday, November 19th.
+We had some amazing volunteers help set up the Quilt last year.
 Check out this cool time lapse video of the setup – makes it look easy, doesn’t it?